-St Antony’s Priory is part of the European Province of the Society of the Sacred Mission (SSM), an Anglican Religious Order founded by Fr Herbert Kelly in 1893, which is perhaps best known in connection with Kelham Theological College (1903-1972).
+St Antony’s Priory, in Durham, is a Christian spirituality centre, operated by the Society of the Sacred Mission (SSM), an Anglican Religious Order founded by Fr Herbert Kelly in 1893, which is perhaps best known in connection with Kelham Theological College (1903-1972).

 Today the Priory offers spiritual accompaniment and training for spiritual directors, hospitality for groups and individuals, and a varying programme of courses and quiet days.

 There is a full timetable of weekday and Sunday services in the chapel (which members of the public are also very welcome to attend).
 Our worship is in the catholic tradition of the Church of England, and includes significant periods of silent prayer.